 The earliest live performance I have heard is from June 27 1994.
 It was a fairly good rock version, not nearly as bluesy as the song would become a few months later.
 Beck and his band tended to do everything as grunge back then anyway.
 Chris Ballew added some nice slide guitar over Beck's riffing.

 1994 MELLOW GOLD TOUR - later months: punk blues

 The live versions on September 6 and 9 1994 of "Hotel City" (as Beck usually refers to it) are a couple of the greatest live performances any of his bands have given of any song.
 I'm quite taken with them (if you couldn't tell).
-Chris Ballew, on slide guitar, plays the amazing riff over and over.
+Lance Hahn, on slide guitar, plays the amazing riff over and over.
 The song is calm and mellow, but with little moments of power like when it builds into the chorus.
 The whole arrangement seems to fit the song perfectly.
 It is tender and devastating and sad, but still mixed with energy and life.

 In fact, the song became a fairly regular centerpiece of his sets throughout the fall of 1994.
-It doesn't always hit the brilliant heights it did on the September 6 and 9 shows, but it's a wonderful summation of Beck's own style of blues -- a good mix of old and new sounds, blues and rock genres, emotion and skill.
+It doesn't always hit the brilliant heights it did on the September 6 and 9 shows, but it's a wonderful summation of Beck's own style of blues -- a mix of old and new sounds, blues and rock genres, emotion and skill.
 Sometimes it thunders and rocks, other times it's more contemplative, all within one performance.

 1995-2000 - Lollapalooza / Odelay / Mutations / Vultures